 Not sure what to do after you download?
 Here’s How to Install a Font

-If you’re a font-a-holic you may also like these 7 Free Fonts – From One Teacher to Another.
+If you’re a font-a-holic you may also like these 7 free fonts for the kindergarten teacher.

 If you like what I do here on KindergartenWorks, then be sure to subscribe today.
 I look forward to sharing ideas with you weekly.